 What is Hearing Loss?

-Hearing loss occurs when there is a reduced ability to hear sounds compared to normal hearing thresholds.
+Hearing loss occurs when your ability to hear sounds falls below the normal hearing threshold.
 It can range from mild (difficulty hearing soft sounds) to profound (inability to hear most sounds).
 Hearing loss can affect one ear (unilateral) or both ears (bilateral), and it can be temporary or permanent depending on the cause.

 Causes of Hearing Loss

 Understanding the root cause of hearing loss is essential for effective treatment.
-Some causes are preventable, while others are related to age or medical conditions.
+Some causes are preventable, while others relate to age, genetics, or medical conditions.

 1. Age-Related Hearing Loss (Presbycusis)

-As we age, the delicate hair cells in our inner ear naturally wear out.
-This process—called presbycusis—is one of the most common causes of hearing loss in adults over 60.
-It typically affects both ears and makes it hard to hear high-pitched sounds.
+As we age, the delicate hair cells in our inner ear naturally wear out like any cells in our body.
+This age-related degeneration leads to a condition called presbycusis, one of the most common causes of hearing loss in adults over 60.
+It typically affects both ears and makes it hard to hear high-pitched sounds initially.
+As the condition progresses, other frequencies also get affected.

-Prevention Tip: Regular hearing tests and early intervention can help maintain better communication and quality of life.
+Prevention Tip: Regular hearing tests to monitor hearing levels and early intervention can help in maintaining better communication and quality of life.

 2. Noise-Induced Hearing Loss

 Long-term exposure to loud noises—such as heavy machinery, loud music, or even traffic—can damage the inner ear’s sensory cells.
-Even a single extremely loud sound, like an explosion, can cause permanent damage.
+Even a single loud event like an explosion or gunfire can cause permanent damage.

 Prevention Tip: Always use hearing protection in noisy environments.